Jsitech/JShielder/README.md

 * Updates the entire System
 * Creates a New Admin user so you can manage your server safely without the need of doing remote connections with root.
 * Helps user Generate Secure RSA Keys, so that remote access to your server is done exclusive from your local pc and no Conventional password
-* Configures, Optimize and secures the SSH Server (Some Settings Following CIS Benchmark Ubuntu 16.04)
+* Configures, Optimize and secures the SSH Server (Some Settings Following CIS Benchmark)
 * Configures IPTABLES Rules to protect the server from common attacks
+* Disables unused FileSystems and Network protocols
 * Protects the server against Brute Force attacks by installing a configuring fail2ban
-* Stop Portscans by blocking intrusive IP via IPTABLES using portsentry
+* Installs and Configure Artillery as a Honeypot, Monitoring, Blocking and Alerting tool
 * Install, configure, and optimize MySQL
 * Install the Apache Web Server
 * Install, configure and secure PHP